edamame-course/2015-tutorials/for_review/FastQC_tutorial.md

 ###1: Basic Statistics
 ![basic statistics](../img/basic_statistics.jpg)

 Basic statistics displays a chart containing information about your file, including the name, how many reads were analyzed, and whether or not any of the reads were flagged for poor quality.
-In this case, we had 197235 sequences.
+In this case, we had 540,000 sequences.
 None of them were flagged as poor quality.
-The average sequence length was 253 bases, with 55% GC content.
+The average sequence length was 150 bases, with 54% GC content.

 ###2: Per base sequence quality
 ![per base sequence quality](../img/per_base_sequence_quality.jpg)

 Per base sequence quality shows the quality of each sequence at every position from 1 to 253, in this case.
 It displays this information using box and whisker plots to give a sense of how much variation there was among the reads.
 Ideally we would want the entire plot to be contained within the green region; this would be considered very good quality.
-While having part of the plot in the orange or red regions is not preferable, sequences can still pass the quality check with lower quality, as in our example.
+While having part of the plot in the orange or red regions is not preferable, sequences can still pass the quality check if this is the case, as in our example.
 When the lower quartile for any position is less than 10 or the median is less than 25, the module will give a warning.
 When the lower quartile for any position is less than 5 or the median is less than 20, the sequence will fail this quality check.

 ###3: Per tile sequence quality
 ![per tile sequence quality](../img/per_tile_sequence_quality.jpg)